Hi there! Join Sarah on Facebook and Pinterest to keep up with what’s new at lifeshouldcostless.

 Devising a plan:

 I started out by brainstorming and searching the internet for ideas on how I wanted to do ours.
-I got some good inspiration from a few places:
+I got some good inspiration from a few different places listed here:

 Setting Up/Prep & Supplies: